Billing Engineer

 • Maintained accurate records of billing and financial transactions

-Q20.
-What are the requirements for Basic calculations for billing and quantity survey
+Q. What are the basic calculation requirements for billing and quantity surveying?

 Ans.